-Planet Earth will reach a milestone on July 5, 2021, as it swings out to aphelion, our most distant point from the sun.
-It’s been a blazingly hot summer in parts of the Northern Hemisphere so far.
-Earth’s aphelion comes every July, in the midst of Northern Hemisphere summer (and Southern Hemisphere winter).
+Planet Earth reached aphelion – our most distant point from the sun – at 7 UTC on July 4, 2022.
+That’s 2 a.m.
+Central Daylight Time in North America.
+It’s been a hot summer already in parts of the Northern Hemisphere.
+And Earth’s aphelion always comes in July, in the midst of Northern Hemisphere summer (and Southern Hemisphere winter).
 So you know our distance from the sun doesn’t cause Earth’s seasons.

 What causes the seasons?

 The seasons aren’t due to Earth’s changing distance from the sun.
 We’re always farthest from the sun in early July during northern summer and closest in January during northern winter.